Effects of Exposure to Agent Orange

 - AL amyloidosis: A rare illness that happens when an abnormal protein (called amyloid) enters the body’s tissues or organs.
 These include the organs like the heart, kidneys, or liver.

-- Diabetes mellitus type 2: An illness that happens when the body can’t respond to the hormone insulin the way it should.
-This leads to high blood sugar levels.
+- Diabetes mellitus type 2: An illness that happens when the body can’t respond to the hormone insulin the way it should, leading to high blood sugar levels.

 - Hypothyroidism: A condition that causes the thyroid gland to not produce enough of certain important hormones.
 Hypothyroidism can cause health problems like obesity, joint pain, infertility, and heart disease.